VinzDF89/react-currency-field/README.md

 | **onMinFails** | (newValue: boolean) => void | undefined | If set, the function will be called every time the user interacts with the input field, and its value is lower than the one specified by the "min" attribute. |

 ## Previous releases

+## 1.4.4 patch release notes
+- Fixed the formatting of the value when changing it externally (through the "value" attribute).

 ## 1.4.3 patch release notes
 - Fixed the wrong positioning and the formatting of the value that was occurring in specific cases.